-Where can I get information for right electroplating and general beginner guides from?
+Where can I get information on DIY electroplating and general beginner guides?

-The first step for everyone who want to enter the world of hobby electroplating and who need information about the correct realization of refinement and lating projects is reading our beginner's guide.
+The first step for everyone who want to enter the world of hobby electroplating and who needs information about the correct realization of refinement and electroplating, anodizing or bluing projects is reading our beginner's guide.
 It will provide you with answers to all questions about hobby electroplating like pre-treatment or preparation, currentless procedures and many more - for free and easily understandable.
 Download here...

 Who is the target audience of the Tifoo products?

 Our products allow private clients as well as commercial customers to electroplate different objects by themselves and give them metallic surfaces.
 This is a great possibility for all of those who want to create individually designed objects (jewellery, art, ornaments).
 Higher corrosion protection, creation of bright surfaces (e.g. gold plating of different objects) or functionalization (e.g. making them conductive) of surfaces are possible.
 That’s why you have reasonable and immediately feasible DIY possibilities for realizing you projects with our products.
 This saves you a lot of waiting time you would have in bigger electroplating companies.

 Can beginners also use the Tifoo products to electroplate by themselves?
 Is working with the Tifoo products dangerous?

 The products from Tifoo are designed and developped in a way that beginners and inexperienced users can obtain impressive results after a short time while working without any danger.
 You will have detailed instruction manuals and assistance for all products and applications for the right handling of the products (instruction manuals).
 When you keep these indications and those on the product labels in mind, you can already enter the world of electroplating.
 Some products however are included in the Ordinance on Hazardous Substances and therefore only available for commercial customers (you’ll find an overview in the category “commercial customers”).